-Snowcat skiing is one of the most exhilarating ways to experience BC’s mountains and carve fresh tracks in untouched powder.
-Not all cat skiing is created equal though.
-It comes in ranges of difficulty, cost, luxury and quality.
-Three common types of cat skiing are Day Cat Skiing, Lodge-based Cat Skiing, and Private Cat Skiing.
-Let’s take a look at each.
+Snowcat skiing is one of the most immersive ways to experience British Columbia’s mountains and carve fresh tracks in untouched powder.
+Not all cat skiing experiences are the same, though.
+They vary widely in difficulty, group size, cost, and overall style.

 Day Cat Skiing